-RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is also a Co-Senior Manager for the 2018 Series C Bonds.
-RBC Capital Markets, LLC also acts as the remarketing agent for other Bonds under the Master Indenture, as described in Appendix J hereto.
-Royal Bank of Canada, the parent company of RBC Capital Markets, LLC, is acting as a counterparty to the Authority under a certain Interest Rate Contract as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2017 financial statements of the Authority attached as Appendix E hereto.
+RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is also a Co-Senior Manager for the 2018 Series AB Bonds.
+RBC Capital Markets, LLC also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-Remarketing Agents."
+Royal Bank of Canada, the parent company of RBC Capital Markets, LLC, is acting as a counterparty to the Authority under a certain Interest Rate Contract as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2017 financial statements of the Authority attached as Appendix G hereto.
+It is expected that Royal Bank of Canada will also act as the counterparty to the Authority with respect to the 2018B-2 Interest Rate Contract.
 Royal Bank of Canada has also entered into an investment agreement with the Trustee in connection with the 2006 Series B subaccount of the Debt Service Reserve Fund and is the provider of several Liquidity Facilities in connection with the Bonds as described in Appendix B-1 hereto.